Whole Farm Planning

 VII.
 Sediment: Diffuse

-VIII.
+IX.
 Pesticides: Field & Animal Application

-IX.
-Fuel Storage
+X. Fuel Storage

 By successfully integrating traditional and innovative farm management approaches into a flexible and wide-ranging strategy, this program is unique in its ability to prevent agricultural pollution while also protecting the economic viability of farming.